 Resolutions:

-– Resolution 188 of the Plenipotentiary Conference (Rev. Dubai, 2018) "Combating counterfeit telecommunication/information and communication technology devices";
+– Resolution 188 of the Plenipotentiary Conference (Rev. Bucharest, 2022) "Combating counterfeit telecommunication/information and communication technology devices";

-– Resolution 189 of the Plenipotentiary Conference (Rev. Dubai, 2018) "Assisting Member States to combat and deter mobile device theft";
+– Resolution 189 of the Plenipotentiary Conference (Rev. Bucharest, 2022) "Assisting Member States to combat and deter mobile device theft";

-– Resolution 79 of the WTDC (Rev. Buenos Aires, 2017) "The role of telecommunications/information and communication technologies in combating and dealing with counterfeit telecommunication/information and communication devices";
+– Resolution 79 of the WTDC (Rev. Kigali, 2022) "The role of telecommunications/information and communication technologies in combating and dealing with counterfeit telecommunication/information and communication devices";

 – Resolution 76 of the WTSA (Rev. Geneva, 2022) "Studies related to conformance and interoperability testing, assistance to developing countries, and a possible future ITU Mark programme";